-

 The natural gas industry is privately owned and there is a shrinking domestic supply, which can make electricity prices sensitive to gas availability when combined with other factors impacting the generation sector.

-While there are currently no formal policies in place to de-link the price of renewable electricity from gas prices, the Government has initiated a review of electricity market performance.
-This review will assess whether the current market structure, design, and rules are still appropriate, including specifically reviewing the December 2023 Market Development Advisory Group report on pricing in a renewables-based system.
+While there are currently no formal policies in place to de-link the price of renewable electricity from gas prices, the Government published a review of electricity market performance in October 2025 which assessed whether the current market structure, design, and rules are still fit for purpose.
+As part of this, the Government outlined a suite of measures it will pursue to strengthen the electricity market, including facilitating a procurement process for an LNG import facility.

 -